Improving access to cancer treatment and support for everyone

 In 2010 we carried out research that demonstrated that singing in a choir improved the quality of life of cancer patients, survivors, their families and carers.
-We now have 15 Sing with Us choirs, funded by the Big Lottery, right across Wales which continues as a research project but has developed into a core support service for those affected by cancer.
+We now have 19 Sing with Us choirs across Wales and England to support anyone affected by cancer.

 Explore new ways to help prevent cancer

-Our online health check helps people learn more about how to reduce their risk of cancer, while also helping to identify pre-existing warning signs of the disease.
-We take our online health check into communities, companies and events across Wales.
+Our online Health Check helps people learn more about how to reduce their risk of cancer, while also helping to identify pre-existing warning signs of the disease.
+We take our Health Check into communities, companies and events across Wales.

 During the year we also run campaigns to help people quit smoking and raise awareness of sun safety.
 Our Suncream Van (a converted Ice Cream Van) attends events during the summer, spreading our sun safety message!

 We have over 60 charity shops in Wales and South West England, which as well as raising vital funds, create jobs and volunteer roles, helping raise awareness of our work in communities.
 We have around 2,000 volunteers across the charity who last year gave nearly 260,000 hours of their time!